SaarNehemia/pirate_bot_game/README.md

         <Your code to execute each turn here>

 4. commit and push your code to the remote (origin) and ask for a pull request.
-5. I will check that you hadn't do something illegal and cofirm if so.
+5. I will check that everything is ok and confirm if so.